Snach13/Snach13/README.md

 # 💫 About Me:

-As a highly skilled and experienced software engineer with 2-3 years of development experience in various fields, I am passionate about building and breaking things and excel both independently and as part of a team.
+As a highly skilled and experienced software engineer with experience in various fields, I am passionate about building and breaking things and excel both independently and as part of a team.
 My reputation for diving deep and finding innovative solutions in unexpected places precedes me, and I thrive in fast-paced, dynamic environments.
 Whether working on complex projects or tackling new challenges, I bring a meticulous attention to detail and a passion for delivering high-quality results.
 As a full stack web developer, I am excited to bring my expertise to your team and collaborate on new opportunities.

 <br/>